splwdev/Recipe-Grabber/README.md

 # Recipe-Grabber
-A webpage recipie maker that either finds recipies from ingredients listed, or finds a recipie for a meal searched.
+A webpage recipie maker that finds recipes based on user search

 ## Description

-A webpage that displays a searchbox where a user can enter a meal they would like to make, the website will make external API calls to serve the user with a recipie and an image of the chosen meal.
+A webpage that displays a searchbox where a user can search for meal suggestions complete with recipe information and ingredients for chosen meals, the website will make external API calls to serve the user with a recipie and ingredient information to make the chosen meal.
-The website is also desgned to be able to create a meal from ingredients supplied by the user.
+We would like to add many more features to this as it has great potential, one of which might beto make the website able to create a meal from ingredients supplied by the user.

 ## Screenshot of the Recipe-Grabber before a search